EmmanuelStan12/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 ## Project Description

 These scripts define common concepts of python variables as objects.
+Please if the title of the commit messages don't make much sense go through the commit message's descriptions.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.